unisdr/undrr-speedlify/README.md

 2. The GitHub Actions workflow fails with exit code 1
 3. No results are committed to the repository
 4. You get to debug why your beautiful website suddenly became a digital sloth

+### CSV Metrics Tracking

+The regression checker automatically generates a `lighthouse-metrics.csv` file that tracks performance metrics over time.
+This CSV file:

+- Creates headers automatically on first run
+- Appends new metrics data after each test run
+- Includes timestamp, URL, and all Lighthouse category scores
+- Gets committed to the repository along with test results
+- Provides historical data for trend analysis

+### Handling Missing Baseline Data

+The system gracefully handles first-time runs:

+- If no previous results exist, the check passes automatically
+- New sites added to monitoring won't fail on their first run
+- The system establishes a baseline for future comparisons

 ## Pay for something better